liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/01-enabling-staging.markdown

 import.
 These parts are executed sequentially.

-During the export phase, the publication configuration is processed, which defines the site's contents and portlets.
+During the export phase, the publication configuration is processed, which defines the site's contents and apps.
 This phase also gathers the obligatory referenced entities that will be required on the live site.
-Then everything according to the publication parameters has been processed into the portal's own file format, and that file has been stored locally or transferred to the remote live portal instance.
+Then everything according to the publication parameters has been processed into the instance's own file format, and that file has been stored locally or transferred to the remote live Liferay instance.

 Next, the validation phase determines if it's possible to start the import process.
 This phase verifies the file's version and its integrity, checks for